koltunova/TranslateResx/README.md

 # TranslateResx
-open-source project that provides a simple and efficient way to translate .resx resource files into different languages
-# TranslateResx

-TranslateResx is an open-source project that provides a solution for translating .NET resource files (`.resx`) into different languages.
-It uses the Azure.AI.Translation.Text library to perform the translations.
+TranslateResx is an open-source project that provides a simple and efficient way to translate `.resx` resource files into different languages.
+It uses the `Azure.AI.Translation.Text` library to perform the translations.

 ## Features